Fuding

 Single Origin

-This tea is sourced directly from one tea farm in Fuding.
+This tea comes 100% from the above-mentioned tea farm in Fuding, directly sourced.

 Preparation